thisryan/editor-component/features.md

 - Move cursor
 - inserting text
+- deleting
+- new line
+- line numbers
+- custom font

 ## Features that are still missing

 ### important

-- deleting
-- line numbers
 - selecting
 - jump word
 - jump to end of the line